swc4848a/node-capwap/doc/features.md

 ## acctxxxx Database

 APServer(aplogger daemon) and APLogServer are responsible for handle AP logs which containing both event, traffic and UTM logs.
 When user create new APNetwork APServer will create the new acctxxxx database and all the tables in that db on APPortal Server.
+wlEvent: all the event logs will write to this table containing join, client auth and errors logs.
+wlTraffic: all the traffic logs used by APPortal to draw the history user's statics chart.